 Lorton village is at the foot of the Whinlatter Pass and has a welcoming local pub, that also serves as the village shop!
 The Coast-to-Coast cycle route passes through the area and the quiet lanes are popular with cyclists thanks to the endless variation of circular road and mountain routes available.

 The Georgian town of Cockermouth is a popular destination for holidaymakers wanting the best of both worlds.
 The main street is lined with quirky independent shops and those with an eye for antiques are particularly well catered for.
-It is also home to the Jennings Brewery where you can take a tour and and sample their fine ales.
-The fells of the north western lakes are within a 15-20 minute drive.
+It is also home to the Jennings Brewery where you can take a tour and sample their fine ales.
+The fells of the north western lakes are within a 15 to 20-minute drive.
 The quiet western fringes of the Lake District are easily accessed from Cockermouth, as is the dramatic coastline.

 Alfred Wainwright described Borrowdale as ‘a pageant of beauty from end to end’.
-In this stunning valley you will find a glorious lake, soaring mountains, woodlands rich in wildlife and nature and crystal clear tarns.
-Click here to view our day long itinerary so you can experience the magic of Borrowdale.
+In this stunning valley you will find a glorious lake, soaring mountains, woodlands rich in wildlife and nature and crystal-clear tarns.

 Caldbeck and Hesket Newmarket